heungjae/actifio-1/protect-Oracle.md

 Linux melnaborcl 2.6.32-696.23.1.el6.x86_64 #1 SMP Tue Mar 13 22:44:18 UTC 2018 x86_64 x86_64 x86_64 GNU/Linux
 ```

-The following files need to contain the relevant enteries for the database that you wish to protect using Actifio
--	oratab file
--	tnsnames.ora file
--	listener.ora file

 #### Each Oracle Database to be Protected Must be Running